-- Permanent resident - If you entered before January 1, 1972 and were deemed lawfully admitted for permanent residence by the U.S. Attorney General
+- Permanent resident - If you entered before January 1, 1972 and were deemed lawfully admitted for permanent residence by the U.S. Attorney General - Present in the U.S. as a refugee or an asylee - Paroled into the U.S. as the result of an exercise of discretion by the U.S. Attorney General

-- Paroled into the U.S. as the result of an exercise of discretion by the U.S. Attorney General - Lawfully present as the result of a withholding of deportation or withholding of removal - Agricultural worker in the U.S. before January 1, 1982 and admitted for permanent or temporary residence under provisions for "amnesty." - Valid T visa applicant
+- Agricultural worker in the U.S. before January 1, 1982 and admitted for permanent or temporary residence under provisions for "amnesty." - Valid T visa applicant